Ell Roberson

-Ell Roberson III (born August 13, 1980) is a former American football quarterback.
-Roberson played in college at Kansas State University and had brief career with the Montreal Alouettes in the Canadian Football League.
-He was the starting quarterback at K-State from 2001 to 2003, before starting a career in the Canadian Football League.
+Ell Roberson III (born August 13, 1980) is an American former football quarterback.
+Roberson played in college at Kansas State University and had a brief career with the Montreal Alouettes in the Canadian Football League (CFL).
+He was the starting quarterback at K-State from 2001 to 2003, before starting a career in the CFL.

 College career

 After a standout career at Robert E. Lee High School in Baytown, Texas, Roberson was a top recruit of Kansas State and Bill Snyder, who was an advocate of fast, mobile quarterbacks.
 He is in the Kansas State record books for several achievements, including ranking fourth on the single season quarterback rating of 143.2 in 2003 and he is also sixth with a rating of 136.5 in 2002.
 He also holds the school record for touchdown passes in a season, with 24 in 2003.

 2000

 In 2000 Roberson played sparingly, taking over at one point for a poorly performing Jonathan Beasley.